 What is digital marketing — tactics

 Digital marketing is composed of various tactics, not all of them distinct from tactics used in Internet and social media marketing.
-In fact, almost all the tactics work regardless of the goal (ecommerce versus offline) and platform (social media or other electronic platform).
+In fact, almost all the tactics work regardless of the goal (e-commerce versus offline) and platform (social media or another electronic platform).
 Also, many of these tactics trace their roots to traditional marketing, so an understanding of traditional marketing concepts guides optimization in the digital marketing world.

 Tactics involved in digital marketing include:

 - content marketing or, more generally copywriting

 - social media marketing — see it’s a subset of digital marketing tactics

 - email and mobile marketing

 Jason Demers in a post for Inc calls content marketing “evergreen content” that keeps bringing in new prospects, builds your reputation, helps make conversions, generates trust in your brand and works synergistically to make other tactics work better.

 There’s an entire section of this blog devoted to content marketing, but here are the high points: